 Plus sides of zero-coupon CDs

 Make no mistake, there are upsides, too.
 Zero-coupon CDs may pay higher yields than traditional CDs.
-For example, a two-year zero-coupon CD might yield 2.4 percent compared to a traditional CD paying 1.5 percent, Levin says.
+For example, a 2-year zero-coupon CD might yield 2.4% compared to a traditional CD paying 1.5%, Levin says.

-And you also know what rate you're getting because the CD matures at a stated face value.
-Each year, that value grows as interest is added until the CD reaches maturity.
-Another plus is that buying the CD at a substantial discount gives you bigger bang for your buck at maturity, Levin says.
+And you also know what rate you’re getting because the CD matures at a stated face value.
+Each year, that value grows as interest is added, until the CD reaches maturity.
+Another plus, says Levin, is that buying the CD at a substantial discount gives you bigger bang for your buck at maturity.

-Investors who don't have hefty deposits should look at laddering traditional CDs instead, where you buy several different securities with different maturities, McBride says.
+Investors who don’t have hefty deposits should look at laddering traditional CDs instead, where you buy several different securities with different maturities, advises McBride.
 You can buy them with modest deposits.